ericgio/react-bootstrap-typeahead/docs/Upgrading.md

 - `a11yNumResults` & `a11yNumSelected` are now no-ops
 - If you need this functionality, you can add it yourself as a child (or child function) of the component.

-### Removed `componentWillReceiveProps`
-This lifecycle is deprecated and was removed.
-There should most likely be no impact, but it's possible some subtle behaviors changed in the process.

-- If you were passing an empty array to the `selected` prop to "clear" the component, this will not work as expected.
-Use the `clear()` method instead.

 ## v3.0 Breaking Changes

 ### Props